 About selecting accelerators in Pods

 Autopilot uses the specialized Accelerator compute class to run GPU Pods.
 With this compute class, GKE places Pods on GPU nodes, providing the Pods with access to advanced capabilities on the virtual machine (VM).
-To use this class in a GPU workload, you do one of the following actions depending on your GKE version:
+To use this class in a GPU workload, take one of the following actions depending on your GKE version:

 - Version 1.29.4-gke.1427000 and later: Request GPUs in your workload manifest.
-You can also use GPU sharing capabilities like time-sharing.
+You can also use GPU sharing capabilities, like time-sharing.
 GKE doesn't modify your workload manifests to add a node selector or annotation for the Accelerator class.

 - Version 1.29 up to, but not including, version 1.29.4-gke.142700: Specify